cockroachdb/docs/cockroachcloud/authorization.md

 Service accounts operate under a unified authorization model with organization users, and can be assigned all of the same [organization roles](#organization-user-roles) as users, but note that some actions are available in the console but not the API, or vice versa (For example, in the [Cluster Operator Role](#cluster-operator))

 *Legacy service accounts* that were created before the updated authorization model was enabled for your cloud organization may have roles assigned under the *legacy model*: (ADMIN, CREATE, EDIT, READ, DELETE).
-The legacy model for service accounts should be considered deprecated.
+Legacy service accounts will be considered deprecated one fine-grained access roles are [generally available (GA)](../{{site.versions["stable"]}}/cockroachdb-feature-availability.html).
 You should replace legacy service accounts with fine-grained access roles, and grant only the required access, according to the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).

 Refer to [Manage Service Accounts](managing-access.html#manage-service-accounts)